ucdavis-bioinformatics-training/2021-ASM-genome-assembly/markdown_docs/assembly.md

 ## Assembly Metrics and Quality Control

 How well assembled is the genome?
 What are its characteristics?
-We can look at a few different metrics to get an idea of whether or not the assembly meets our expectations for the genome in terms of composition and contiguity, completeness, and correctness.
+We can look at a few different metrics to get an idea of whether or not the assembly meets our expectations for the genome in terms of contiguity, completeness, and correctness.

-### Composition

 ### Contiguity